Beagle

 Beagle Appearance

-Beagles are small hound dogs with a short yet muscular stature, high tail and long, floppy ears.
-They have a gentle, pleading expression that can only be described as the definition of “puppy dog eyes.”
+Beagles are small hound dogs with a short yet muscular stature, a high tail, and floppy ears.
+They have a gentle, kind gaze that’s the epitome of “puppy dog eyes.”

 - Ears